Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Traffic-MoE Architecture

 \subsubsection{Few-shot Fine-tuning for Traffic Analysis}

-Downstream traffic analysis tasks such as malware traffic detection, service classification and C2 behavior identification typically face label scarcity and highly imbalanced class distributions.
+Downstream traffic analysis tasks such as malware detection, service classification and C2 identification typically face label scarcity and highly imbalanced class distributions.
 To effectively adapt \model to these data-constrained scenarios, we introduce a fine-tuning strategy tailored for few-shot learning.
 This strategy integrates temporal-aware data augmentation, flow-level representation aggregation, and hierarchical optimization to achieve robust performance under limited supervision.

 Network sessions vary widely in duration.
 DNS queries may finish within milliseconds, whereas video streaming or VPN tunnels can persist for minutes or even hours.
-This discrepancy leads to a long-tailed distribution of flow lengths and extremely limited samples for certain classes.
-To mitigate this imbalance, we apply Temporal Traffic Slicing, which divides long flows into multiple fixed-duration sub-flows that inherit the original label.
-The resulting augmented dataset increases sample diversity and enables the model to capture fine-grained temporal dynamics such as periodic beacons, idle intervals, and bursty transmissions that are often diluted when using full-session representations.
+This discrepancy leads to a long-tailed flow length distribution and extremely limited samples for certain classes.
+To mitigate this imbalance while precluding data leakage, we apply Temporal Traffic Slicing independently within each partition after a rigorous session-level train/validation/test split, dividing long flows into fixed-duration sub-flows that inherit the original label.
+The resulting augmented dataset increases sample diversity and enables the model to capture fine-grained temporal dynamics such as periodic beacons, idle intervals, and bursty transmissions that are often diluted in full-session representations.
 This augmentation maximizes the utility of sparse session-level examples and is particularly effective in few-shot scenarios.

 For supervised adaptation, we aggregate token-level representations from the final backbone layer into a unified flow-level embedding.
-Instead of relying on a single special token (\eg \texttt{[PD]} or \texttt{[END]}), which may overlook mid-session structural semantics, we apply mean pooling aggregation over all valid tokens and compute class probabilities through a MLP-based prediction head:
+Instead of relying on a single special token (\eg [PD] or [END]), which may overlook mid-session structural semantics, we apply mean pooling aggregation over all valid tokens (indicated by the binary mask $m_t$) and compute class probabilities through a MLP-based prediction head: